vmware-clarity/ng-clarity/.github/ISSUE_TEMPLATE/bug-report.md

 **This is a bug report for the `@clr` Angular or UI versions of the design system.
 For the web-component implementation of Clarity (`@cds`), visit [vmware-clarity/core](https://github.com/vmware-clarity/core).**

-**_If you are a VMware employee or a contractor in VMware, please use our support channel in slack to raise Clarity issues._**
+**_If you are a VMware employee or a contractor in VMware, please use our support space in Google Chat to raise Clarity issues._**

 ## Describe the bug